Lore239/RemoveMeFromTeam/README.md

 # Microsoft Teams User Removal

-This PowerShell script is designed to streamline the process of removing a user from Microsoft Teams.
-It can be used in scenarios where there is a need to quickly manage a user's access to Teams.
+This tool has been created to facilitate an otherwise challenging operation, which is the removal from a Microsoft Teams team.
+With this tool, you can effortlessly exit a team
 ## Istruzioni
 ### Windows
 Open the myRemove.exe (If you dont trust it, just run the powershell script with ```pwsh myRemove.ps1``` in cmd)